 It’s thanks to this ingenuity and value for technology that ConnectWise was able to capture this year’s Innovators Award, all while turning their KCS dreams into a functioning reality.

 If you want to learn more about what Joe and Matt accomplished, listen to them tell the full story.
-And to hear from other Relevance leaders changing the service landscape, be sure to join us for Relevance 360 on October 29th.
+And to hear from other Relevance leaders changing the service landscape, be sure to dive into our Relevance 360 session recordings.